Marine debris

 - date, time and location of the incident

-- part of the vehicle the cigarette was ejected from
+- part of the vehicle the cigarette was thrown

-- details of the occupant of the vehicle who ejected the cigarette
+- details of the occupant of the vehicle who threw out the cigarette

-- whether the cigarette was lit or not.
+- whether the cigarette was lit at the time.

 More information

-For more information about littering (cigarette butts) and the impact it can have on our environment, please contact our Environment Team:
+For more information about littering (cigarette butts), please contact our Environment Team:

 - T: 02 4474 1000